theunraveler/dotfiles/README.md

 Update
 ------

-* Run `dotfiles.up`.
-This will update brews, zsh, etc.
+* Run `update`.
+This will update brews, vim plugins, etc.